rcrdk/nextjs-fastify-saas-rbac/README.md

 # 🔐 SaaS: Next.js and Fastify + RBAC
 This project was developed for learning case at [Rocketseat](https://www.rocketseat.com.br/).
-It's a monorepo that contains all the necessary boilerplate to setup a multi-tenant SaaS with Next.js and Fastify including authentication and RBAC authorization.
+It's a monorepo managed with TurboRepo that contains all the necessary boilerplate to setup a multi-tenant SaaS with Next.js and Fastify including authentication and RBAC authorization.

 ## 🚀 Techs and Tools